TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-2.md

 While editing this file I immediately noticed the impact of TypeScript.
 I get auto-completion prompts when adding props to `VirtualList`, errors if I try to specify a prop that the control doesn't support and even an error if I specify more than the single child that the control expects.

-Like react-window, the VirtualList control creates an instance of it's child component for every item in the list, passing in a set of per-item props.
+Like react-window, the VirtualList control creates an instance of its child component for every item in the list, passing in a set of per-item props.
 I was pleasantly surprised that the IDE immediately warns me if I try to add a prop to `Cell` that `VirtualList` doesn't provide.

 # VirtualList control